Guide for Authors

 The maximum length is 3000 words, and the number of references should not exceed 50.

 These are short discussions of a case or case series with unique features not previously described that make an important teaching point or scientific observation.
 They may describe novel techniques or use of equipment, or new information on diseases of importance.
-Section headings should be: Abstract, Introduction, Case Report, Discussion, Conflicts of Interest Statement (if any), Acknowledgments (if any), and References.
+Section headings should be: Abstract, Introduction, Case Report, Discussion, Acknowledgments (if any), and References.

 The Introduction should describe the purpose of the present report, the significance of the disease and its specificity, and briefly review the relevant literature.